-Yes, the internet is a minefield of information – and not all of it is accurate.
+Are you thinking of becoming an egg donor, but having trouble determining what is fact and what is fiction?
+You’re not alone!
+Egg donation is a beautiful way to help someone grow their family!
+There is a minefield of information – and not all of it is accurate.
 Worse, there are a few myths about egg donation that may put you off the idea altogether!
+It can be quite difficult to know who to believe.

-This is the most common myth out there, which is strange because there’s zero evidence that egg donation affects future fertility
+This is the most common myth out there, which is strange because there’s zero evidence that egg donation affects future fertility.

-This is similar to what happens in an egg donation cycle.
-The only difference is that fertility medications allow all of the eggs to mature at once, rather than just one.
+Your ovaries begin maturing 10-20 eggs in a normal cycle, but only one of these will actually reach ovulation.
+Your body reabsorbs the remaining eggs.
+This is similar to what happens in an egg donation cycle, however, the fertility medications allow all of the eggs to mature at once, rather than just one.
 In other words, egg donation ‘saves’ the eggs that would have gone unused.

-Myth #2: Anyone can become an egg donor
+Myth #2: Anyone Can Become an Egg Donor

-Sorry, but no. Becoming an egg donor with FSC means you’ll have to meet strict criteria
+Sorry, but no. Becoming an egg donor with FSC means you’ll have to meet strict criteria.

 Egg donor candidates must: